 14. Thomas Beach

-Thomas Beach is best for secluded beach walks – find yourself a hidden cove and enjoy a day of sunbaking.
+Thomas Beach is best for secluded beach walks – find a hidden cove and enjoy a day of sunbaking.

 Here’s how to get to Thomas Beach